AlexStan0/alexstan0/README.md

 I have been using Javascript/NodeJS for the longest and I am the most comfortable with it.
 I am also comfortable with Java, Python, and Bash.
 I use Arch Linux and i3 as my daily driver, and so I am comfortable with writing CLI applications for Unix/mac systems.
 I am also familiar with many features of the Windows NTFS family of Operating Systems. <br>

 I am very experienced with both type-1 and type-2 hypervisors, namely Proxmox and Oracle Virtal-Box.
-Having numerous iSCSI disks for personal use I am also very familiar with freeNAS Operating Systems, althought I would say that I am more experienced when it comes to type-1 hypervisors
+Having numerous iSCSI disks for personal use I am also very familiar with freeNAS Operating Systems, althought I would say that I am more experienced when it comes to type-1 hypervisors.

 ## Hobies & Interests